edisonxiang/perf/docs/proposals/perf.md

 Every running KubeEdge Performance Test setup looks like the following:

-1. A real K8S Cluster that has master and nodes.
+1. A real K8S Cluster that has K8S Master and Nodes as **K8S Cluster 1** including **VM2**,**VM3** and other **VMs** shown in the above figure.
+This Cluster is used to deploy KubeEdge as deployment.
-2. A separated VM where the KubeEdge Cloud Part Services are running, including Edge Controller and Cloud Hub and so on.
+2. A real K8S Master that is used for performance test as **VM4** shown in the above figure.
-3. Test Client(E2E) will build KubeEdge EdgeNode image and put into any reachable container image registry.
+3. KubeEdge Cloud Part image and KubeEdge Edge Node image are built and put into any reachable container image registry.
-4. Test Client(E2E) uses the deployment controller to deploy KubeEdge EdgeNodes as pods with replicas.
+4. Test Client as **VM1** shown in the above figure uses the deployment controller to deploy KubeEdge Cloud Part pod and KubeEdge Edge Node pods respectively, and then launches performance test for KubeEdge.

-When using the KubeEdge Performance Test, the developer is responsible for creating #1 and #2 above.
+Before runing the KubeEdge Performance Test, the developer is responsible for creating 1~3 above.

-Test Client will do the rest of the setup like building KubeEdge EdgeNode image and push the image to container image registry.
-Once the image is pushed sucessfully, Test Client uses the deployment object to deploy KubeEdge Nodes as pods and waits until all the pods come up and **Running**.
+Test Client uses the deployment object to deploy KubeEdge Cloud Part pod and KubeEdge Edge Node pods, and waits until all the pods come up and **Running**.
+The KubeEdge Cloud Part pod will be running in the independent VM as **VM3** shown in the above figure.
+The KubeEdge Edge Node pods will be running the other K8S Nodes.
+Once the KubeEdge Cloud Part and KubeEdge Edge Nodes are running, KubeEdge Cloud Part will try to connect with K8S Master as **VM4** shown in the above figure, and KubeEdge Edge Nodes will try to connect with KubeEdge Cloud Part.
+At last, another K8S Cluster is made up as **K8S Cluster 2** shown in the above figure.

 #### Test Client
 | Subject                        | Description                                  |